lamhizz/gpt-intelli-prompt-pro/README.md

 The `gpt-workflow` toolkit transforms your GPT interactions into a high-leverage workflow by codifying best-practice prompts into simple, memorable triggers.
 Snippets are organized by their primary intent into distinct logical units, designed to be easily discoverable and reusable.
 All these snippets are housed within a single YAML file: `match/gpt-workflow.yml`.
 This consolidated structure makes it easy to manage and integrate into your Espanso setup.
+The `gpt-intelli-prompt-pro` toolkit transforms your GPT interactions into a high-leverage workflow by codifying best-practice prompts into simple, memorable triggers.
+Snippets are organized by their primary intent into distinct logical units, designed to be easily discoverable and reusable.
+All these snippets are housed within a single YAML file: `match/gpt-intelli-prompt-pro.yml`.
+This consolidated structure makes it easy to manage and integrate into your Espanso setup.

 ### 3.1.
 Groups List